 The Canon R8 is excellent for landscape photography.
 It has a high-resolution full-frame sensor with amazing dynamic range and good noise handling for low-light situations.
 It's also very lightweight and relatively portable, which is good for hikes to remote locations.
-Unfortunately, it isn't the most well-built camera, and it has a poor battery life.
+Unfortunately, it isn't the most well-built camera and has a poor battery life.

 The Canon R8 is good for sports and wildlife photography.
 Though it doesn't have a fully mechanical shutter, it can shoot at a remarkably quick burst rate with its electronic shutter.
-However, the e-shutter can introduce unwanted artifacts, and its max shooting speed when using its electronic first-curtain shutter is somewhat slow.
+However, the e-shutter can introduce unwanted artifacts, and its max shooting speed when using its electronic front-curtain shutter (EFCS) is somewhat slow.
 On the upside, its autofocus tracking is incredibly reliable, with different subject detection modes for animals, birds, or vehicles.
 The camera also has a fairly large buffer, especially if you prefer to shoot in JPEG, but if you do fill it up, it takes a little while to empty, which can slow you down.

-The Canon R8 is great for vlogging, though it isn't the most portable option for on-the-go vlogs.
+The Canon R8 is great for vlogging, though it isn't the most portable option for on-the-go recording.
 It has a fully articulated screen that makes it easy to monitor yourself.
 It also captures excellent-quality video and supports Log recording for more advanced video shooters.
 Its autofocus system is also fantastic, ensuring you or your subjects stay in focus.
 That said, it has a poor battery life.

 The Canon R8 comes in one color: Black.
 You can see our unit's label here.